epam/ketcher/documentation/help.md

 <img src=images/49_sett_stereon.png width = "440"/>

-When option _Ignore the chiral flag_ is _true_ it will affect opening and saving of MDL V2000 and MDL V3000 files, as well as the display of labels at stereogenic centers and stereo flags:
+When option _Ignore the chiral flag_ is _true_ it will affect opening of MDL V2000 and MDL V3000 files, as well as the display of labels at stereogenic centers and stereo flags:

 - stereo flags are not displayed